 Protein-membrane interaction, membrane curvature and tubulation, membrane fission, vesicle formation

-Short abstract (50 words)
+Short abstract

 We describe the use of supported bilayers with excess membrane reservoir, referred to as SUPER templates, to study membrane remodeling.
 These templates enable rapid quantitative measurement of vesicle formation using a simple sedimentation assay and real-time observation of membrane remodeling and vesicle formation by membrane active proteins using epi-fluorescence.

-Long abstract (150-400 words)
+Long abstract

 Vesicular transport is initiated by a myriad of proteins that actively remodel membranes to generate curvature, recruit and concentrate cargo proteins, assemble into coats and mediate membrane fission.
 These proteins have been identified through overexpression or knockdown/knockout strategies; however, in many cases their direct function and spatio-temporal requirement remain unclear.
 The faithful reconstitution of vesicle formation and membrane fission is a prerequisite to defining the role of each component of the complex machinery1.
 While approaches using purified biological membranes or artificial membranes have contributed significantly to our understanding of vesicle formation, these assays often require electron microscopy and are therefore neither rapid nor quantitative.